Graph Scaling

 Cons:

-• Zero team experience: Nobody on the working group has used SurrealDB in production.
-For a system powering funding decisions, this is a meaningful risk.
+• Zero team experience: No PG Atlas contributors have used SurrealDB in production.
+For a system that factors into funding decisions, this is a meaningful risk.

 • Project maturity: Post-v1.0 but younger than PostgreSQL (30+ years) or TinkerPop (10+ years).
 Fewer production war stories, smaller community, less StackOverflow coverage.